ibmresilient/resilient-community-apps/fn_resilient_ml/doc/design.md

 similar combination, and thus stay close to each other.

 In reality, users specify how many features to use, and the model figures out what features to use.
-A dimension used by a word2vec is in general a combination of several meaningful features human being can understand.
+A dimension used by a word2vec model is in general a combination of several meaningful features human being can understand.

 For resilient NLP, the default number of features is set to be 50.
 Advanced users can change this value in